swaparup36/ai-bot-dcc-assignment/setup.md

-# Setup Guide for Chatbot DCC
+# Setup Guide for ChatbotPro

-This guide provides detailed instructions for setting up the Chatbot DCC project locally.
+This guide provides detailed instructions for setting up the ChatbotPro project locally.
 Follow the steps below to get the project up and running on your machine.

 ## Prerequisites